VanCoding/jade2react/readme.md

     ```

 - Since React allows you to pass children to a component, I also made this
 available.
-Just add an `childrend` element whre you want your children to be
+Just add an `children` element where you want your children to be
 rendered:
     ```
 //list.jade